RoanH/gMark/README.md

 Note that we mount a local folder called `data` into the container to pass our configuration file and to retrieve the generated queries.

 ### Maven artifact [![Maven Central](https://img.shields.io/maven-central/v/dev.roanh.gmark/gmark)](https://mvnrepository.com/artifact/dev.roanh.gmark/gmark)
-gMark is available on maven central as [an artifact](https://mvnrepository.com/artifact/dev.roanh.gmark/gmark) so it can be included directly in another Java project using Gradle or Maven.
+gMark is available on Maven central as [an artifact](https://mvnrepository.com/artifact/dev.roanh.gmark/gmark) so it can be included directly in another Java project using Gradle or Maven.
 This way it becomes possible to directly use all the implemented constructs and utilities.
 A hosted version of the javadoc for gMark can be found at [gmark.docs.roanh.dev](https://gmark.docs.roanh.dev/).

 ##### Gradle
 ```groovy